Green Bay & Western Lines

 There is some confusion on which frames were used for which cabooses, since a transfer caboose GB&W #605 was built at this time despite the simultaneous existence of CRRR #605.

-GB&W 601 Rebuilt as transfer caboose with short center cab.
+Rebuilt from an unknown car as a transfer caboose with a short center cab.
 Renumbered #101 in 1980.

-GB&W 605 Second #605, rebuilt transfer caboose with short center cab after the sale of first #605.
+Rebuilt transfer caboose with short center cab after the sale of first #605.
 Last known photo was dated September 1980.

 Modern Caboose Fleet

 Two steel bay window cabooses built by Thrall Car Manufacturing Company were added to the roster in 1961.
 GBW #613 and #614 were similar in construction to the design used for about 150 Chicago & North Western RR cabooses built at the same time.
+Caboose #614 had large "The Colonel Caboose" lettering on the sides early in its career.

 Three additional bay window cabooses were built by International Car Company in 1965-66.
 They are #615, #616, and #617.
-They were purchased as shells from International Car Company and the GB&W completed the interiors with the 615-616 going into service in 1966 and the 617 in 1967.
+They were purchased as shells from International Car Company and the GBW completed the interiors with the 615-616 going into service in 1966 and the 617 in 1967.

 The last of the original 600- series cabooses to be rebuilt were #608 and #618 in 1969 for way freight service.
-They were fabricated by Kraft Steel in Green Bay, and had small fiberglass bay windows.
-GB&W #608 was typically assigned to trains No. 5 and 6 (Green Bay to Amherst Junction) and #618 for trains No. 7 and 8 (Wisconsin Rapids to Plover/Manawa).
+They were fabricated by Kraft Steel Fabricators in Green Bay, and had small fiberglass bay windows.
+GBW #608 was typically assigned to trains No. 5 and 6 (Green Bay to Amherst Junction) and #618 for trains No. 7 and 8 (Wisconsin Rapids to Plover/Manawa).

 After Itel Corporation purchased the GB&W the caboose fleet was renumbered from the 600- series to the 100- series in the winter of 1978-79.
 This was done because of the recent purchase of a fleet of 600- series boxcars and the inability of the computer system in place at the time to handle two different sets of cars with the same numbers.
 The cabooses retained their last two digits.